 ~Psalm 34:12-14 (NIV)

 Today’s verses from Psalm 34 were recently shared with me by my very wise sister-in-love, Kacy.
 Applying this verse to what we tell ourselves had never clicked with me.
-So thankful for her wisdom!
+Just profound wisdom to apply this guidance not only to what we speak to others but also what we speak to ourselves.
 You can soak up more of her beautiful insight at Redeemed Ruth.

 Affirmations of Faith and Trust

-We’ve made!
-Here are a few powerful daily affirmations inspired by our verses from Psalm 34:12-14.
+Here are 7 powerful daily affirmations of faith and trust inspired by Psalm 34:12-14.

 I love life.